 Making the decision to homeschool your child, special needs or not, is a big one.
-It certainly was for me.
-Ten years later, I give you 100 good reasons to homeschool your child with special needs.
+Here are 101 reasons to stop worrying and jump in.

 I hear from so many moms and dads who are considering homeschooling for their child with special needs.